awsdocs/amazon-ecr-user-guide/doc_source/image-scanning.md

 ## Manually scanning an image<a name="manual-scan"></a>

-You can start image scans manually when you want to scan images in repositories that are not configured to **scan on push**\.
-An image can only be scanned once per day\.
+You can start image scans manually when you want to scan images in repositories that aren't configured to **scan on push**\.
+An image can only be scanned once each day\.
 This limit includes the initial **scan on push**, if enabled, and any manual scans\.

-For troubleshooting details for some common issues when scanning images, see [Troubleshooting Image Scanning Issues](image-scanning-troubleshooting.md)\.
+For troubleshooting details for some common issues when scanning images, see [Troubleshooting image scanning issues](image-scanning-troubleshooting.md)\.

 ### To start a manual scan of an image \(console\)<a name="manual-scan-console"></a>